parshap/portfolio/templates/projects/tote.md

-I created this game for a [game development course][cs113] at the *University of California, Irvine* with a team of three programmers and collaboration with artists from [LCAD].
+Created this game for a [game development course][cs113] at the *University of California, Irvine* with a team of three programmers and collaboration with artists from [LCAD].
-The game was written in Python using the [OGRE 3D rendering engine][OGRE].
+Game was written in Python using the [OGRE 3D rendering engine][OGRE].
-I primarily worked on the overall architecture, game logic, physics, and networking.
+Worked on the overall architecture, game logic, physics, and networking.
 [See the project on Github.][gh]

 [cs113]: http://www.ics.uci.edu/ugrad/courses/details.php?id=3 "CS113: Computer Game Development"